hamradam/Mindpulse/README.md

 ### Prerequisites
 - macOS with Xcode 15 or later
-- physical iPhone and Apple Watch for full testing (WatchConnectivity and HealthKit features are limited on the Simulator)
+- Physical iPhone and Apple Watch for full testing (WatchConnectivity and HealthKit features are limited on the Simulator)